NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 As we approached, drawings of animals – a moose?- and a canoe with paddlers and other difficult-to-say markings popped out of the rock.

 A bit further down, we came across what looked like a set of four vertical lines.
-They are often described as tally marks, and the guess is that something is being counted.
+They are often described as tally marks, and one explanation is that they represent something being counted.

 We paddled back to the panel of images/shapes we had seen the afternoon before.